-840 (3) The annual report shall be designed to provide clear, accurate, and accessible information to the public, the governor, and the Legislature.
+- 840 (3) The annual report shall be designed to provide clear, accurate, and accessible information to the public, the governor, and the Legislature.
 842 (4) The office shall: 843 (a) submit the annual report in accordance with Section 68-3-14; and 844 (b) make the annual report, and previous annual reports, accessible to the public by placing a link to the reports on the office's website[; and] .
 846 [(c) provide the data and metrics described in Subsection (2)(b) to the talent board.]
-847 Section 18.
-Section 63N-1a-401 is amended to read: 848 63N-1a-401.
-(Effective 07/01/25) Creation of Board of Economic Opportunity.
+729 Section 16.
+Section 63N-1a-401 is amended to read: 730 63N-1a-401. {(Effective 07/01/25)}Creation of Board of Economic Opportunity.
 849 (1) (a) There is created within the office the Board of Economic Opportunity, consisting of nine members appointed by the [chair of the commission] executive director of the office, in consultation with the [executive director] governor, to four-year terms of office with the advice and consent of the Senate in accordance with Title 63G, Chapter 24, Part 2, Vacancies.
 854 (b) The nine members described in Subsection (1)(a) shall include: 855 (i) one member associated with the state's rural communities; 856 (ii) one member associated with direct entrepreneurship in the state; 857 (iii) one member associated with higher education in the state; 858 (iv) five members, other than the members described in Subsections (1)(b)(i) through (iii), that are associated with a targeted industry; and 860 (v) one at-large member.
 861 (c) Notwithstanding the requirements of Subsection (1)(a), the [chair of the commission] executive director shall, at the time of appointment or reappointment, adjust the length of terms to ensure that the terms of board members are staggered so that approximately half of the board is appointed every two years.
-865 (d) The members may not serve more than two full consecutive terms except when the [chair of the commission executive director determines that an additional term is in the best interest of the state.
-(2) When a vacancy occurs in the membership for any reason, the replacement shall be appointed for 868 the unexpired term in accordance with Title 63G, Chapter 24, Part 2, Vacancies.
+865 (d) The members may not serve more than two full consecutive terms except when the [chair of the commission executive director determines that an additional term is in the best interest of the state. - 871 (3) A majority of board members, not including a vacancy, constitutes a quorum for conducting board business and exercising board power.

+the unexpired term in accordance with Title 63G, Chapter 24, Part 2, Vacancies.